Tools

 Crypto Multisender & Airdrop Tool — Bulk Send Tokens

 Send tokens to thousands of wallets in batched transactions across 8 chains.
-CSV upload, scheduling, gas optimization, and real-time tracking — all from Telegram.
+CSV upload, address validation, and real-time tracking — all from Telegram.

 Updated March 2026 13 min read Product